HOME

 Welcome on the website of the Press Emblem Campaign (PEC), an independent NGO based in Geneva, launched by journalists - bienvenue sur le site internet de la Presse Emblème Campagne (PEC), une ONG indépendante basée à Genève, créée et dirigée par des journalistes - (please note that the PEC logo is protected by a copyright - le logo de la PEC est protégé par un copyright)

-The Press Emblem Campaign (PEC), founded in June 2004 by a group of journalists from several countries, based in Geneva, is an international independent nonprofit and non-governmental organization.
+The Press Emblem Campaign (PEC) is a non-governmental organization (NGO) with Special consultative UN status.
+The PEC, founded in June 2004 by a group of journalists from several countries, based in Geneva, is an international independent nonprofit and non-governmental organization.
 It aims at strengthening the legal protection and safety of journalists in zones of conflict and civil unrest or in dangerous missions.
-The PEC is in favor of a new international convention to improve the protection of media.
-It has the support of around 35 NGOs and journalists' associations in the world.

-La Presse Emblème Campagne (PEC), fondée en juin 2004 par un groupe de journalistes de plusieurs pays, basée à Genève, est une organisation non gouvernementale internationale, indépendante, et à but non lucratif.
+La Presse Emblème Campagne (PEC) est une organisation non gouvernementale avec statut consultatif spécial à l'ONU.
+La PEC, fondée en juin 2004 par un groupe de journalistes de plusieurs pays, basée à Genève, est une organisation non gouvernementale internationale, indépendante, et à but non lucratif.
 Son objectif est de renforcer la protection et la sécurité des journalistes dans les zones de conflit, de violences internes et en mission dangereuse.

-La PEC est en faveur de l'adoption d'une nouvelle convention internationale pour améliorer la protection des medias.
-Elle est soutenue par près de 35 organisations non gouvernementales et associations de journalistes dans le monde.
+La PEC es un organización no gubernamental (NGO) con estatuto consultativo de la ONU.
 La Campaña Emblema de Prensa (PEC), fundada en junio de 2004 por un grupo de periodistas de varios países, basada en Ginebra, es una organización no gubernamental internacional, independiente, y sin fines lucrativos.
 Su objetivo es el reforzamiento de la protección y la seguridad de los periodistas en las zonas de conflicto, de violencias internas y en misiones peligrosas.
-La PEC favorece la adopción de una nueva convención internacional para mejorar la protección de los medios de comunicación.
-Cuenta con el respaldo de cerca de 35 organizaciones no gubernamentales y asociaciones de periodistas en el mundo.

 SUBSCRIBE: to subscribe to PEC's mailing list and receive our news, please send an e-mail to: info@pressemblem.ch (privacy policy: we will not pass your details on to any third party or use them for any purpose other then sending you PEC information)